Central Platform logo

 About this project

-The goal is to understand real workflows and constraints before building further solutions.
-This project is conducted by Stephan Caruso as part of his MAS thesis at ETH Zurich.
+The goal is to understand where meaningful value emerges in practice and how early signals can guide product decisions.
+This project is conducted by Stephan Caruso as part of his MAS in Management, Technology, and Economics at ETH Zurich.

 No signup required · responses are anonymous